JuanBorracho/numiko-challenge/README.md

 ## Deployment

-[] Look into how to use autoprefixer with tailwind
-[] Setup a Gulpfile to copy index to dist and minify Javascript [] Deploy to netlify
+[x] Setup a Gulpfile to copy index to dist and minify Javascript [] Deploy to netlify

 ## Notes on the build process